andreuramos/larabeers/readme.md

 - Search for beers in the collection
 - Upload beers from a csv
 - Beer & Brewer page
+- Show images hosted in external storage

 ### Future Features

 - Insert a single beer
 - Improve location & location stats (countries, provinces, cities , ...)
-- Show images hosted in external storage
+- Implement other "CDN" integration other than Google Drive

 It can be accessed [here](http://larabeers.herokuapp.com)